ScatterCheats/Typeracer-Bot/README.md

 # Typeracer-Bot
-A customizable Typeracer Bot using Selenium
+A customizable Typeracer Bot using Selenium.
+Work in progress